openedx/edx-documentation/en_us/data/source/data_czars/package.rst

 Course-specific data is also available to the members of individual course teams.
-Users who are assigned the Admin or Staff role for the course can view and download data from the Instructor Dashboard in their live courses and from edX Insights.
+Users who are assigned the Admin or Staff role for the course can view and download data from the instructor dashboard in their live courses and from edX Insights.
 The data available to course teams from these applications is a subset of the data available in the data packages.
 For more information, see :ref:`partnercoursestaff:document index` and :ref:`insights:Overview`.